BIOGRAPHY

 ARTIST STATEMENT

 My artistic practice traverses photography, drawing and video as well as sculptural elements.
-These diverse strands come together in the framework of installations.
-The topics of my photographs and installations have a connecting aspect: the transience of materials.
+The topics of my works have a connecting aspect: the transience of materials.
 I photograph in places which are either in a process of destruction or, on the other hand, being constructed.
-The materials of my installations are mostly salvaged and bear traces of wear and tear, thus indicating the passage of time.
+The materials of my installations are mostly salvaged and bear traces of wear and tear.
+I regard materials as documents which tell indicate the passage of time, and how the way things are valued shift.
 I am interested in an ambivalent aesthetic, the simultaneity of attractiveness and repulsiveness, the synthetic and the organic, stark geometry and the ornamental.

-I am inspired by the rough landscapes of the North as well as by the signs of human activity in the environment.
-Thus, my work tell more about people than nature: about the commodification of nature, the production of raw materials and the symbolical and allegorical aspects of natural phenomena.
+The rough landscapes of the North inspire me.
+My works tell more about people than nature: about the commodification of nature, the production of raw materials and the symbolical and allegorical aspects of natural phenomena.
+New Nuuk (2018 – ongoing) focuses on the urbanization of Nuuk, the capital of Greenland.
+Conversations with Ice and Soft Ice (2025), are emotional visualisations of natural phenomena, and changing environments and climates.

 My interest in cultivated and restrained nature leads me to well-known metropolises as well as areas which no longer are in focus of international geopolitical attention.
 Places in a dreamy state of oblivion such as former Cold War nuclear missile bases in Eastern Europe represent in my works traces of history, but also estranged landscapes of the subconscious.
 Left to the elements the massive structures of the abandoned military areas gradually erode and become engulfed by vegetation.